facebookarchive/Conditional-character-based-RNN/README.md

 This project proposes an efficient character based recurrent neural network.
 The RNN has word level input instead of standard character level input.
-The output of thhe RNN is conditioned by the previous words.
+The output of the RNN is conditioned by the previous words.

 ## Most important code